Groot-Bijgaarden Castle

 Groot-Bijgaarden Castle, locally known as Kasteel van Groot-Bijgaarden or Château de Grand-Bigard, lies in the village of the same name, in the province of Flemish Brabant in the Flemish region in Belgium.

-The castle of Groot-Bijgaarden was founded in the 2nd part of the 12th century by an Arnulfus de Bigardis, probably as a simple wooden motte-and-bailey castle.
-Through marriage it passed to the Veels/van Vele family in the 14th century.
-A member of that family probably erected the oldest part of the castle today; the square keep, on the site of the old motte, around 1347.
+The castle of Groot-Bijgaarden was founded in the 2nd part of the 12th century by Arnulfus de Bigardis, probably as a simple wooden motte-and-bailey castle.
+Through marriage, it passed to the Veels/van Vele family in the 14th century.
+A member of that family likely built the oldest part of the castle today: the square keep, on the site of the old motte, around 1347.

 William Estor, an alderman of Brussels, acquired the castle in 1486.
-In 1547, his daughter and her son, John Estor, made the mistake to declare themselves Protestants while Emperor Charles V had outlawed Protestantism as a heresy.
+In 1547, his daughter and her son, John Estor, made the mistake of declaring themselves Protestants while Emperor Charles V had outlawed Protestantism as a heresy.
 The local bailiff then showed up with soldiers to arrest them.
-Mother and son entrenched themselves in the keep but were arrested, after being smoked out, 36 hours later.
-In January 1548 they were beheaded in Vilvoorde Castle.
+Mother and son entrenched themselves in the keep but were arrested after being smoked out, 36 hours later.
+In January 1548, they were beheaded in Vilvoorde Castle.

-In 1634 Groot-Bijgaarden Castle was bought by the Boisschot/Booischot family.
-They rebuilt the castle in the course of 15 years and gave it its present appearance in the style of the Flemish Renaissance.
+In 1634, Groot-Bijgaarden Castle was bought by the Boisschot/Booischot family.
+They rebuilt the castle over the course of 15 years and gave it its present appearance in the style of the Flemish Renaissance.

-During the next centuries several other owners followed, until 1903 when the castle was bought by Raymond Pelgrims, a Belgian industrialist.
+During the following centuries, several other owners followed, until 1903 when the castle was purchased by Raymond Pelgrims, a Belgian industrialist.
 By then, the castle was in a very dilapidated state.
-Pelgrims then spent the next 30 years restoring the castle back to its present state.
+Pelgrims then spent the next 30 years restoring the castle to its current condition.

 Groot-Bijgaarden Castle is now a private property.
-It can only be visited as a guest of events that are held there.
-Like the annual spring flower exhibition; Floralia Brussels.
+It can only be visited as a guest of events held there, such as the annual spring flower exhibition, Floralia Brussels.
 I hope to visit it in the future.

 Gallery